 The Rand Youth Hostel was established in 1937 and was accommodation for low-paid male workers supported by the Union Department of Social Welfare.
 It could house 52 boys.

-Like Doornfontein, Bertams had a massive Jewish community due to the influx of immigrants as explained in the piece below:
+Like Doornfontein, Bertams had a sizeable Jewish community due to the influx of immigrants as explained in the piece below:

 Despite such official anti-Semitic immigration sentiments, between 1924 and 1930 there was a noticeable rise in the immigration of Jewish refugees from Lithuania, Poland and Latvia to Johannesburg (Adler 1979:71).
 That a high percentage of these immigrants settled in the eastern suburbs of Johannesburg is clear from a 1936 survey which listed Doornfontein, Bertrams and Jeppe as home to the single largest Jewish community on the Witwatersrand (ibid).
 What makes this significant is that almost twenty percent of workers in the area were manual labourers (ibid, 72).
 This was predominantly then a community of workers, not owners.